Start a Center

-Upon final approval by ATC USA Board, the following process will be followed:
+Upon final approval by the ATCUSA National Office, the following process will be followed:

 - Accreditation Office issues a Provisional Certificate (good for 18 months)

 - The newly approved ATC ministry must then secure General Liability Insurance with minimum required coverage and also have Adult & Teen Challenge USA added as Additional Insured.
 This is required as a condition set by ATCUSA insurance provider.
 Once purchased and a copy of the new policy’s Certificate of Liability showing ATC USA added as additional insured, proceed to step 3.

 - The new director signs the Certificate of Affiliation (COA).
 This will allow the legal use of the ATC name and logo to begin operating a NON-RESIDENTIAL outreach and referral office, develop a Board of Directors, raise support, secure the IRS 501 (c) 3 and begin a Lifeline Connections ministry in their area.